ThBret/Fermentation-bacteria/README.md

 anvi-compute-gene-cluster-homogeneity -p PANGENOME-PAN.db -g STORAGE-GENOMES.db -o homogeneity_output.txt --store-in-db
 ```

-**6.** After the pangenomic analysis is done and the homogeneity values have been computed, we can use the program **anvi-display-pan** to display the results.
+**6.** After the pangenomic analysis is done and the homogeneity values have been computed, we can use the programme **anvi-display-pan** to display the results.
 ```bash
 anvi-display-pan -p PANGENOME-PAN.db -g STORAGE-GENOMES.db
 ```